In this FDD Talk post, you’ll learn the following:

 - Section I – Background information on the Black Bear Diner franchise opportunity, including relevant news updates

-- 2018 average, median, high, and low gross sales for the 68 franchised Black Bear Diner restaurants in operation for one year or longer and provided the franchisor with the necessary data as of the effective date of the 2019 Franchise Disclosure Document
+- 2019 average, median, high, and low gross sales for the top quartile, second quartile, third quartile, bottom quartile, and all 70 traditional franchisee-owned Black Bear Diner restaurants in operation for one year or longer as of December 25, 2019 that have provided the franchisor with the necessary data as of the effective date of the 2020 FDD

 Section I – Background Information